“What’s the best way to learn Google Analytics?”– Marketer

 Bonus: Data visualization of Google Analytics merchandise store

 This is a Google Data Studio visualization when everything comes together.
-The key takeaway is that Revenue of Google’s merchandise store has been flat in the last few months.
+The key takeaway is that the Revenue of Google’s merchandise store has been flat in the last few months.

 Conclusion: Try the Google Analytics Demo Account and Experiment the Data